-- Emergency response teams should include physiotherapists or other allied professionals with expertise in addressing the rehabilitation needs of older people. - Emergency response teams should plan to integrate rehabilitation for older people into existing local teams where possible. - The role of emergency responders should include preventative care for older people, particularly those with chronic health conditions or disabilities. - Physiotherapists should be aware that current triage tools may be inaccurate when applied to older people. - Older people, particularly those living with pre-existing conditions or issues, should be triaged as having increased risk. - Assessment of function such as ability to get out of bed, get up from the floor and stand on one leg can be used to assist in triaging the level of support a displaced older adult may need. - The Washington Group Short Set Questions could be used to identify and triage older people to the level of support required. - Physiotherapy services must be initiated as soon as possible during both the immediate and recovery phases of disaster response. - Community-based rehabilitation should be prioritised as an effective and accessible alternative to hospital-based rehabilitation.
+- The role of emergency responders should include preventative care for older people, particularly those with chronic health conditions or disabilities. - Physiotherapists should be aware that current triage tools may be inaccurate when applied to older people. - Older people, particularly those living with pre-existing conditions or issues, should be triaged as having increased risk. - Assessment of function such as ability to get out of bed, get up from the floor and stand on one leg can be used to assist in triaging the level of support a displaced older adult may need.

+- The Washington Group Short Set Questions could be used to identify and triage older people to the level of support required. - Older survivors are at high risk for developing disuse or deconditioning syndromes including aspiration pneumonia.
+Physiotherapists should play a role in prevention by advocacy strategies, including provision of appropriate equipment and adapting the living environment to support continued mobility and function.